This post is also available in: French

 Stirling Castle and Loch Lomond

 Visit Stirling Castle, home to several great Scottish battles, and the William Wallace monument.
 This central region of Linlithgow has important historic significance to the Scots.
-Leaving Stirling, travel northwest to Loch Lomond and the Trossachs National Park and see Scotland in Miniature exhibit at the Trossachs before talking a nature walk along the shores of Loch Lomond.
+Leaving Stirling, travel northwest to Loch Lomond and the Trossachs National Park and see Scotland in Miniature exhibit at the Trossachs before taking a nature walk along the shores of Loch Lomond.

 Useful tips for your 3 days in Edinburgh